-Our award agreements under our equity incentive plan also contain, among other rights, restrictive covenants that enable us to terminate grants, forfeit and cancel shares or, if applicable, repurchase shares at the original purchase price or the exercise price paid for the shares in the event of a grantee's termination for cause or for breaching of these covenants.
-See "- Equity Incentive Plan" below.
+Our award agreements under our equity incentive plans also contain, among other rights, restrictive covenants that enable us to terminate grants, forfeit and cancel shares or, if applicable, repurchase shares at the original purchase price or the exercise price paid for the shares in the event of a grantee's termination for cause or for breaching of these covenants.
+See "- Equity Incentive Plans" below.

-Equity Incentive Plan
+Equity Incentive Plans

-Our 2014 Post-IPO Equity Incentive Plan, or the 2014 Plan (which we adopted in September 2014, amended and restated in February 2020 to reflect the Share Split and other administrative changes, and further amended and restated in May 2022 to reflect administrative changes) provides for the granting of share-based awards to eligible grantees.
-Share-based awards granted are generally subject to a four-year vesting schedule as determined by the plan administrator.
+Our equity incentive plans provide for the granting of share-based awards to eligible grantees.
+Share-based awards granted are generally subject to a four-year vesting schedule as determined by the administrator of the respective plans.
 Depending on the nature and the purpose of the grant, share-based awards in general vest 25% or 50% upon the first or second anniversary of the vesting commencement date, respectively, as provided in the award agreements, and 25% every year thereafter.
-Share-based awards granted to certain management members are subject to a vesting period of up to ten years.
+Share-based awards granted to certain management members are subject to a vesting period of up to six years.
 We believe share-based awards are vital to attract, motivate and retain the grantees, and are the appropriate tool to align their interests with our shareholders.
 Accordingly, we will continue to grant share-based awards to the employees, consultants and directors of our company, our affiliates and/or certain other companies as an important part of their compensation packages.

-In addition, our award agreements generally provide that, in the event of a grantee's termination for cause (including any commission of an act of fraud, dishonesty or ethical breach) or violation of a non-competition undertaking, we will have the right to terminate or cancel grants, forfeit the shares acquired by the grantee or, if applicable, repurchase the shares acquired by the grantee, generally at the original purchase price or the exercise price paid for the shares.
+In addition, our award agreements generally provide that, in the event of a grantee's termination for cause (including any commission of an act of fraud, dishonesty or ethical breach) or violation of a non-competition undertaking, we will have the right to terminate grants, forfeit and cancel shares or, if applicable, repurchase the shares acquired by the grantee, generally at the original purchase price or the exercise price paid for the shares.